Rancid (band): ...Honor Is All We Know (2011–2016)

 On February 6, 2013, Rancid uploaded a picture to their Facebook page of the band in the studio with the caption, "Recording has begun."
+In June of that year the band embarked on a North American headlining tour alongside Tim Armstrong's other band Transplants.
 In a December 2013 interview on Reddit, Rancid drummer Branden Steineckert revealed that the new album was called ...Honor Is All We Know and it would be released in 2014.

-In 2015 they at Played Riot Fest & ran special shows celebrating …And Out Come the Wolves 20th anniversary.

 On September 28, 2014, Rancid revealed the artwork and track listing for ...Honor Is All We Know.
 On the day after, they announced that the album would be released on October 27, 2014.
 On September 30, 2014, the band released a video of them performing three of the album's tracks.
 The album peaked at number 15 on the U.S. Billboard 200, and charted in the top 100 in several other countries.
 The album received generally positive reviews, with many critics highlighting its energetic, classic Rancid sound and live-show potential.

+In 2015 while on a world tour in support of …Honor Is All We Know they at Played Riot Fest & ran special shows celebrating …And Out Come the Wolves 20th anniversary.

-In March 2016, the band played on their first cruise ship, along with Flogging Molly, Fishbone, The Street Dogs, Frank Turner and others.
+On March 21, 2016, the band played on their first cruise ship in a Saint Patrick's Day celebration, along with Flogging Molly, Fishbone, the Street Dogs, Frank Turner and others.